LASIK surgeons imply that it's cheaper in the long run to have LASIK than to continue to wear glasses or contacts.

 *(Estimate does not include cost of punctal plugs, punctal cautery, prescription drugs, or in-office procedures).

 If you think glasses and contacts are expensive, ask yourself if you can afford the expense of a bad LASIK outcome.

 Moreover, LASIK results tend to decline over time.
-Ten years after LASIK most patients will need glasses.
+Ten years after LASIK most patients will benefit from glasses.
 If you pay $5,000 for LASIK surgery only to be back in glasses in ten years, that’s $500 per year -- hardly a savings over glasses!
 Many patients are back in glasses much sooner.
 And don’t forget to add in the cost of artificial tears.

 For patients who suffer a bad outcome from LASIK, the financial burden is secondary to the emotional toll.
 Imagine living with the regret of a decision that turns your life upside down.
 Don't fall for the hype.
 LASIK is an unnecessary surgery that carries risk to your only pair of eyes!
 Play it safe - keep your glasses!

 Disclaimer: The information contained on this web site is presented for the purpose of warning people about LASIK complications prior to surgery.
 LASIK patients experiencing problems should seek the advice of a physician.